kyledewey/aws-parallelizer/README.md

 processing.
 You can also see output files rolling into your S3 output bucket.

 Once the analysis is complete, instances will start terminating (as long as you've configured them to do so).
-At any point, you can download the output files using the <code>Download</code>
-command, which has been included.
+At any point, you can download the output files using the `Download` command, which has been included.
 It can be run like so:
 ```console
 java Download bucket_name
 ```

-...where <code>bucket_name</code> is the name of the bucket from which you want to download files.
+...where `bucket_name` is the name of the bucket from which you want to download files.

 ### Notes ###
 The following are just some scattered notes about the framework.

-1. Instances can be added at any time with the <code>StartInstances</code>.
+1. Instances can be added at any time with the `StartInstances`.
 It's perfectly fine to add additional instances later to something that is already running.
 2. The framework is highly fault-tolerant.
 A single instance failing will result in only the loss of progress on whatever specific file it was analyzing.
 The file itself will restart analysis on another instance.

 ### Known Bugs ###
-Just one highly tricky one: once the SQS queue is prepped with <code>BucketToQueue</code>, analysis must complete within 14 days (the maximum retention period).
+Just one highly tricky one: once the SQS queue is prepped with `BucketToQueue`, analysis must complete within 14 days (the maximum retention period).
 After this point, messages will spontaneously delete themselves, making the analysis terminate prematurely.
 Dealing with this in an automated fashion is a *very* hard problem, and really isn't worth